 After two years of age, raccoons are viewed as fully grown adults.
-Raccoons can weigh anywhere from 5 to 20 pounds, depending on food availability and size.
+Depending on food availability and size, raccoons can weigh anywhere from 5 to 20 pounds.
 Talking of food, did you know that raccoons, like humans, prefer to wash their food before eating it?

 Unfortunately, based on their average lifespan in the wild, many adult raccoons are nearing the end of their lives.
 With so many environmental and health issues, an adult raccoon may not live much longer than two or three years.

 However, raccoons are still an important part of many ecosystems and habitats.
 If you have raccoons on your property, there are several steps you can take to keep them and your property safe.
 Covering your trash cans is one of several things you can do to keep these animals away without harming them.

 Why do raccoons live for such a short time?